integration code

 Author: Valerie Baker

-The genesis for this post came from doing some significant keyword research for one of our partner’s clients with SEOmoz’ unbelievably powerful Open Site Explorer.
-Doing keyword research for relative links came back with significant (and troubling) results.
+The genesis for this post came from doing some significant keyword research for one of our partners’ clients with SEOmoz’s unbelievably powerful Open Site Explorer.
+Doing keyword research for relative links came back with significant (and troubling) results, especially when analyzing how often Wikipedia dominates organic rankings compared to other sources.
 Wikipedia is at the top, over and over again.
-This is a problem.
+This reliance on Wikipedia in search results is a problem.

 Open Source

-Don’t get me wrong, open source products can be really, really good, useful, and beneficial.
-Anyone who has ever used WordPress’ content management system for websites realizes this is true.
-There is no end to the writers who talk about folks, highly technical and creative, who want to have an opportunity to get in on a creative concept even though they won’t receive a dime in payment.
+Don’t get me wrong, open source products can be really, really good, useful, and beneficial, but relying on Wikipedia as a primary source of authority should be evaluated within a broader search engine optimization strategy.
+Anyone who has ever used WordPress’s content management system for websites realizes this is true.
+There is no end to the writers who talk about folks, highly technical and creative, who want to have an opportunity to get in on a creative concept, even though they won’t receive a dime in payment.
 This is true in technology.
 But is it true in compiling content?

-When it comes to content and “authority”, everyone is can be an expert at Wikipedia.
+When it comes to content and “authority”, anyone “can” be an expert at Wikipedia.

 If you can’t read what I’ve circled above in the screenshot from the English version of Wikipedia, it says “the free encyclopedia that anyone can edit”.
 In concept (and in an ideal world), this is a great thing.
 It screams democracy and equal access.
 However, in practice, and especially when Google determines that it will promote Wikipedia to the top of search results again and again, this is dangerous.